Speechless (TV series): Representation

 Speechless is one of the few shows that portrays the life of a teenager with a disability.
 It is also one of the few shows that has a disabled actor play the character.
-According to Bond, there are approximately 21 million children, between the ages of 5 and 15, that have a disability.
+According to Bond, there are approximately 21 million children, between the ages of 5 and 15, who have a disability.
 If television, and the media, were able to mirror the demographics of the U.S. then about 14% of characters would be disabled.
 Speechless was just one example, however it was cancelled after a couple of seasons due to 'low ratings' despite a good audience reception.
 Bond notes that media representation of disability, both mental and physical, may impact audiences in a more profound manner than telling them what disability is like.
 Through the introduction of physical disabilities, there is hope to integrate individuals into society, without prejudice and biases.
 Bond continues to explain that children begin to distinguish and detect differences as young as 4 years of age.
 Marquis notes that representations in movies like Still Alice and The Theory of Everything are two popular examples that perpetuate inconsistencies about the disabled body.
 These authors explain that there is disability representation in the media, however it is lacking authenticity and adequate portrayal.
 Shows like Speechless should be given a platform, for the actors and production team, to speak on the issues surrounding representation.